Topical Metformin and Addressing PCOS, Diabetes, Excessive Facial Hair (Hirsutism)

 What is Metformin?

-Metformin is a drug that is used in women’s health for polycystic ovarian syndrome (PCOS), problems with excessive facial hair (hirsutism) and is also used as a treatment for diabetes.
+Metformin is a drug that is used in women’s health for polycystic ovarian syndrome (PCOS), problems with excessive facial hair (hirsutism) and is also used for diabetes.
 Metformin reduces circulating insulin, which decreases the concentration of free levels of androgens.
 It is most commonly prescribed as an oral dosage form (tablets or solution).

 However, unwanted side effects are often seen with taking metformin orally.
 Nausea, vomiting, gas, bloating, diarrhea, and loss of appetite and can occur in one out of three patients who take it.
 These side effects cause many patients to discontinue therapy.